O Mistress Mine

-O Mistress Mine is an Elizabethan song which appears in Shakespeare's play Twelfth Night.
+"O Mistress Mine" is an Elizabethan song that appears in Shakespeare's play Twelfth Night.
 It is sung by the character Feste, who is asked to sing a love song by Sir Andrew Aguecheek and Sir Toby Belch.
 The words of the song are addressed to the singer/poet's lover.

 The lyric is often assumed to be by Shakespeare, although he could have been referencing an existing song.

 The play's first documented performance was in 1602.
 There is an instrumental piece entitled O Mistress Mine by Shakespeare's contemporary Thomas Morley which appeared in 1599.
 There has been speculation that Morley was commissioned to provide music for the play.
 Whether or not this was the case, Shakespearean scholars think that Morley's publication predates the first performance of the play.
 There is also a set of variations on the tune by William Byrd, another contemporary of Shakespeare.
 This version is included in the Fitzwilliam Virginal Book, a manuscript which it is not possible to date exactly.

 Publication

 Music

 Morley held a printing patent (a type of copyright protection) and published the tune in First Booke of Consort Lessons (1599).
 The tune has to be tweaked slightly to fit Shakespeare's words.

-The following year Morley published a song book with a setting of It Was A Lover And His Lass from As You Like It.
+The following year, Morley published a song book with a setting of It Was A Lover And His Lass from As You Like It.